It’s okay if you don’t! It’s not something most of us actually think about that often, to be honest.

 While you’re not necessarily creating on mobile, though, your audience is definitely consuming there.

-For example, 62% of Facebook’s monthly active users only access Facebook via mobile.
-(That’s a lot!)
+62% of Facebook's monthly active users ONLY access Facebook via mobile.
+Click to Tweet

 Mobile matters more than you might think – and that means it should never be an afterthought.

 Here are a few little things you can do to make sure your mobile audience isn’t getting neglected.

 Optimize away from your site

 (In fact, we’ll talk about that more in a second.)

 But just as important is making sure that your offsite presence is mobile-optimized, too.
 Remember – 6 out of 10 people who use Facebook at least once a month are only using it via mobile!

 That in mind, one of the easiest things to do – and one of the easiest things to forget to do – is to make sure your status updates make sense on mobile.